couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 query.setIncludeDocs(true);
 ```

-We'll see in the next section how we get a handle on the document body.
+The next section shows how to get a handle on the document body.
 #### Querying the Index
-Now that we have prepared both the View information and the actual query, it's now time to perform the actual query.
+Now that we have prepared both the view information and the actual query, it's time to perform the actual query.

 The `CouchbaseClient` provides a `query` method that is used for this task.
-It returns a `ViewResponse` that we can inspect and iterate over.
-Each iteration gives us a `ViewRow` that represents a row emitted in the index and contains all our data needed.
+It returns a `ViewResponse` that you can inspect and iterate over.
+Each iteration gives a `ViewRow` that represents a row emitted in the index and contains all the data needed.

-In the `beer-sample` dataset, there is a view that emits both breweries and their beers.
-To list the first 10 entries and print their document IDs in this view, we can write the following code:
+The `beer-sample` data set contains a view that emits both breweries and their beers.
+To list the first 15 entries and print their document IDs in this view, you can write the following code:

 ```java
 View view = client.getView("beer", "brewery_beers");